willkg/blog/posts/mozilla/socorro_dev_env.rst

 environment and its tools.

-There are still things to do and some things that are broken, but generally, this local development environment is pretty solid now and I'm able to use it full time for all my development needs.
+There are still things to do and some things that are broken, but generally, this local development environment is quite robust now and I'm able to use it full time for all my development needs.

 A bit about fake data
 =====================

-Socorro is a crash ingestion pipeline, so it thirsts for data and without data it's pretty boring.
+Socorro is a crash ingestion pipeline, so it thirsts for data, and without data it's not very engaging.
 The local development environment needed a source for crash report data.

 A crash report consists of a couple of parts:

-* a bunch of metadata about the crash: CPU, GPU, install time, version, build id, and so on
+* a bunch of metadata about the crash: CPU, GPU, install time, version, build ID, and so on
 * one or more memory dumps

 At first, I worked on writing a fake data generator for crash reports.
-I figured I could probably get a fake crash data generator for terrible crash data working.
-I soon tossed aside such a foolish notion for a few reasons:
+I figured I could probably get a fake crash data generator for basic crash data working.
+I soon abandoned this idea for a few reasons:

-1. To generate really terrible crash data is easy--throw a bunch of random values in and a junk memory dump.
-However, the crash metadata is inextricably tied to the memory dump and we need a well-formed memory dump to test the processor and if the output is gibberish, the results won't make sense in the webapp.
+1. To generate really terrible crash data is easy: throw a bunch of random values in and a junk memory dump.
+However, the crash metadata is inextricably tied to the memory dump and we need a well-formed memory dump to test the processor and if the output is nonsensical, the results won't make sense in the webapp.

-   To generate mediocre fake crash data is really hard.
+   To generate mediocre fake crash data is challenging.
 You need to build a correctly structured memory dump with crash metadata to match.
-It's really hard to generate a well-formed but fake memory dump.
+It's difficult to generate a well-formed but fake memory dump.

 2. People making code changes to Firefox are constantly changing the shape and